 Unable to “make” you stay, some credit card issuing companies have implemented rules that limit their exposure to those “in the know”.
 Rules about how many cards you can have at one time, how many applications they will process in a given period of time, and other limiting factors that keep credit card churners at bay while still being able to offer these benefits to the casual customer.

 As a credit card churner, you must be aware of these rules and their constant updates to maximize your profits without jeopardizing your rewards.
+One of the most common examples of this is Chase’s 5/24 rule.

 Getting To The Point: Is Churning Worth It?